pinterest tag

 Seek respite from the summer sun at one of Kamloops’ many parks and beaches.
 Some are even dog-friendly!

 Riverside Park & Beach: With marked swimming areas, lifeguards on duty, a playground, water park, and even tennis and lawn bowling facilities, Riverside Park is a haven for beach and park lovers.
-As an added bonus, make sure to catch one of the unforgettable Music in the Park events, where you can immerse yourself in the sounds of free live music every night in July and August.
+As a bonus, make sure to catch one of the unforgettable Music in the Park events, where you can immerse yourself in the sounds of free live music every night in July and August.

 Riverside Park by Ken Laven